 The following map is simply fantastic.
 Take your time to appreciate all the little jokes and references drawn up by Ian Jackson here as Hadrian Vile takes us on a tour of the highlands:

 There's too many there to pick a favourite, but this did have me laughing probably much more now than back then, as at age 9 I wasn't really up to speed on Scotland's geography.
 But that was Oink!, suitable for the kids but like the very best comics of the day it didn't speak down to the little ones so was enjoyed all the more by them and adults alike.

-So - languages.
+So now on to languages.
 Well, when I say "language" I actually mean Glaswegian.
 It's written by the ever-brilliant Mark Rodgers and drawn by Mike Green, and as someone who frequently laughs at the Ulster-Scots "language" when I see it in manuals and contracts these days I particularly enjoyed this:

 We're into the final pages and this issue has one more classic to give up for us before it places itself back onto the shelf.
 Now as far as my memory goes I think the following little character would make a return appearance at least once more in the run, but hopefully more.
 Remember Lassie the Wonder Dog?
 Back when we had dogs, kangaroos and even dolphins helping little children trapped down wells.
 Well surely nothing could be more ripe for a pig makeover than that stable of morning television.
 Oink! co-creator Tony Husband and artist Chas Sinclair team up here for something rather special and hopefully not a one-off: